 So what makes pet food so problematic?
 In a word, meat.

-According to a 2017 study by UCLA researchers, cats and dogs are responsible for up to 30% of the environmental impact of meat consumption in the United States.
+Another study that was carried out in 2017 by UCLA researchers suggested that cats and dogs are responsible for up to 30% of the environmental impact of meat consumption in the United States.
 Our carnivorous pets contribute 64 million tons of carbon dioxide annually, which is the equivalent of 13.6 million cars driving for a year.